neutryno/rancher-prometheus-alertmanager-rocket-chat/README.md

 ## Testing

+Some Jasmine unit tests exist using the `sample-request.json` as test data.
+Execute them running: `npm test`.

 To test the webhook, you may send a sample request to your Rocket.Chat instance:

     curl -X POST -H 'Content-Type: application/json' --data-binary @sample-request.json [webhook-url]

 ## License

-prometheus-rocket-chat is released under the terms of the MIT License.
+The rancher-prometheus-alertmanager-rocket-chat is released under the terms of the MIT License.
-Copyright 2019-2020 Puzzle ITC GmbH.
+It was forked from [prometheus-rocket-chat](https://github.com/puzzle/prometheus-rocket-chat) with correspondence to its license we mention the copyright of 2019-2020 Puzzle ITC GmbH here.
 See `LICENSE` for further information.